brontosaurusrex/brontosaurusrex.github.io/_posts/2016-02-23-video-review-of-the-sony-pxw-fs7.md

 1. Is the sensor covered the same in 4k and HD mode?
 1. rolling shutter? ("No" is right answer here)
 Yes :/
 1. What do I need to use canon SLR lens?
 Any problems to expect there?
+Expensive metabones adapter.
 1. Does fs5 have better ergonomics, less hacks to the body needed?
 1. If fs5, can I live with XAVC long gop (If the camera is twice as cheep I could)
 1. Why would I need a plugin for basic grading, does Adobe have "interpret footage, S-log3" option?
 And why not?